EchoSPLab/MTC-CSNet/README.md

 ## 1. Introduction ##
 **1) Settings**

 We adopt the [`BSDS500`](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html) as the training set.
 The tests (in channel-by-channel manner) are conducted using the [`Set5`](http://people.rennes.inria.fr/Aline.Roumy/results/SR_BMVC12.html), [`Set14`](https://huggingface.co/datasets/eugenesiow/Set14), [`CBSD68`](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) and [`Manga109`](http://www.manga109.org/en/) datasets.
 DBD-Net is trained for 100 epochs with a batch size of 32.
 The optimization algorithm employed for training is Adam with a schedule of learning rates.
 The learning rate is set as 10−3 for the first 50 epochs, 10−4 for epochs 51 to 75, and 10−5 for the final 25 epochs.
 We conduct model preservation via verification on [`Set11`](https://github.com/KuldeepKulkarni/ReconNet) after every training epoch.
-Our method is implemented on a platform with the PyTorch 1.9.0 framework, an Intel Core i7-11700 @ 2.50 GHz CPU and a GeForce RTX 3090 GPU with 24 GB RAM.
+Our method is implemented on a Ubuntu platform with the PyTorch 1.9.0 framework, an Intel Core i7-11700 @ 2.50 GHz CPU and a GeForce RTX 3090 GPU with 24 GB RAM.

 **2）Project structure**
 ```
-DBD-Net
+(DBD-Net)
 |-dataset
 |    |-train
 |        |-BSDS500 (.jpg)